bigmistqke/repl/README.md

 # @bigmistqke/repl

 This SolidJS component library enables the creation of modular TypeScript playgrounds utilizing the Monaco Editor.
-It supports a flexible file system for transpiling TypeScript into ECMAScript Modules (ESM), allows importing external dependencies and manages automatic type imports, making it ideal for developers to create customizable, browser-based IDEs.
+It supports a flexible file system for transpiling TypeScript into ECMAScript Modules (ESM), imports of external dependencies (including types), making it ideal for developers to create customizable, browser-based IDEs.

 ## Features

-- **Monaco Editor Integration**: Utilize the powerful Monaco Editor for sophisticated web-based code editing.
+- **Monaco Editor Integration**
-- **Comprehensive TypeScript Support**: Includes full integration with TypeScript, providing syntax highlighting and error checking.
+- **Comprehensive TypeScript Support**
 - **Real-time Transpilation**: Direct transpilation of TypeScript code into ESM, allowing for immediate feedback.
-- **Automatic Type Imports**: Streamline coding with automatic type discovery and import.
+- **Automatic Type Imports**: Streamline coding with automatic type discovery and imports of external dependencies.
 - **Theme Flexibility**: Supports both dark and light themes, easily switchable to suit preferences.
 - **Advanced File System Management**: Robust management of file states and operations within the editor.
 - **Configurable Build and Runtime Options**: Easily configurable TypeScript compiler settings and other operational parameters.